 - Lower back pain.

-- Transvaginal ultrasound: it is cheap, simple and painless.
-This test provides useful information for detecting adenomyosis.
+- Transvaginal ultrasound: a simple and painless test that provides useful information for detecting adenomyosis.

-However, the only technique that allows a definitive and safe diagnosis of adenomyosis is the histopathological study of the uterus after a hysterectomy (partial or total removal of the uterus), but this is not usually done.
+Nevertheless, the only technique that provides a definitive diagnosis of adenomyosis is histopathological examination of the uterus after a hysterectomy (partial or total removal of the uterus), although this is uncommon, especially in young women with fertility desires.

 Is there a treatment for adenomyosis?

-Treatment for adenomyosis should be individualized and will depend mainly on the severity of the symptoms (mild, moderate, severe), desire to get pregant and the patient’s age.
+Treatment for adenomyosis should be individualized and will depend mainly on the severity of symptoms (mild, moderate, severe), fertility desires, and the patient’s age.

 Effects on fertility